John Wildman: Biography

-Wildman was born to Jeffrey and Dorothy Wildman in the Norfolk town of Wymondham.
-Jeffrey was a butcher and John was educated as a sizar (a poor scholar who had to work as a servant to pay his way) at Corpus Christi College, Cambridge, receiving an MA in 1644.
+Wildman was born to Jeffrey and Margaret Wildman (née Poaker) in the Norfolk town of Wymondham.
+He was christened at Wymondham on 24 January 1621, the youngest of three children.
+John's mother died soon after he was born, as his father Jeffrey, who was a butcher, remarried (to Dorothie Leverich) on 2 January 1622.
+John may have been educated as a sizar (a poor scholar who had to work as a servant to pay his way) at Corpus Christi College, Cambridge.
+A John Wildman of Norfolk received a BA in 1641 and an MA from Cambridge in 1644.
 Wildman may have had legal training as he later described himself as an attorney or solicitor.

 Civil War

 In the English Civil War Wildman served briefly under Sir Thomas Fairfax.
 He became prominent, however, as a civilian adviser to the Army agitators, being in 1647 one of the leaders of that section of the army that opposed all compromise with King Charles I.

+Wildman's first known entry into politics came in early July 1647, when he and other backers of the New Model Army journeyed from London to the army's headquarters in Reading to deliver a supportive address to the army's leaders.
+Later that month, he and other army allies (including William Walwyn and Maximilian Petty) were invited by the army to attend the Reading Debates and to comment on the Heads of Proposals, the army's new peace plan.
+The London delegation grew concerned that the Heads made too many concessions to the King and Lords, and on 24 July they drafted a manifesto to Lord General Sir Thomas Fairfax warning that fundamental principles of governance were in danger of being betrayed.
+This marked an important shift, in which discontented elements in the army and London began to turn against the army leadership and to agitate for more radical reform.
+Wildman would be one of the central ringleaders of this movement.

 In December 1647 Wildman wrote a pamphlet, Putney Projects, that attacked Oliver Cromwell and Henry Ireton for betraying the New Model Army's Declaration of 14 June 1647 in the Heads of Proposals.
 He may have written parts of The Case of the Army Stated, and he put the views of his associates before the Council of the Army at the Putney Debates that were partly held in Putney parish church between 28 October and 11 November 1647.
 The soldiers, explained Wildman, "desired me to be their mouth", and he argued on their behalf that the engagements entered into with the King should be cancelled, monarchy and the House of Lords abolished, and manhood suffrage established.
 He also demanded that the officers should accept an Agreement of the People just put forth by the five regiments, a document that some modern historians consider he had the principal hand in drafting.